-- updating the SIG Convenors' wiki - updating and maintaining the SIG Handbook
+• updating the SIG section of the BAAL website

+• updating and maintaining the SIG Handbook

 BAAL pays travel expenses for all three executive committee meetings and registration and accommodation costs for the BAAL conference and AGM (including the cost of an extra night's accommodation and annual executive dinner prior to the conference).
 You need to complete the form available on the BAAL website and provide all receipts.
 Please try and book travel as far in advance as possible to reduce cost.